Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Empirical Evaluation

-Here we do a thorough simulation study to validate the need and the efficacy of our algorithms to achieve fairness in web-scale recommender systems.
-First we describe the data-generation mechanism and then focus on the experiments for the two large-scale fairness re-rankers.
+We do a thorough simulation study to validate the need and the efficacy of our algorithms to achieve fairness in web-scale recommender systems.
+Note that this validation cannot be done with a publicly available dataset since the labels in a validation data must be generated after reranking items with our post-processing algorithms in order to capture the effect of the position bias.
+Next, we demonstrate the scalability of our methods with an application on a connection recommendation system in a real-life social network platform.